Ibrahim227/easyOSINT/README.md

 enforcement, corporate security, military operations, and journalism.
 The goal is to gather information that can help in decision-making, threat assessment, and strategic planning.
 This information can come from a wide variety of sources, including:</p><br>
-1. Online Publications and Media
+1. Online Publications and Media<br>
-2. Social Media
+2. Social Media<br>
-3. Public Databases and Government Reports
+3. Public Databases and Government Reports<br>
-4. Internet Forums and Communities
+4. Internet Forums and Communities<br>
-5. Corporate Websites, etc…
+5. Corporate Websites, etc…<br>

 <h2>How it Works?</h2>
 <h3>Step 1:</h3>